SLaw4/JSclassLaw/034-fetch-api/README.md

 -Javascript will automatically set this up for you (unless you need to specify certain properties) -response object
--recall that fetch is an asychronous operation that returns a promise that resolves into a response object
+-recall that fetch is an asychronous operation that returns a promise that resolves into a response object -api tokens work like a password or signature in order to access certain apis